camroybal/greywrite/content/posts/Economics.md

 I actually think that this definition is `_fair_`.

-If this high level view of economics was an "object" that we could place on the table in front of us.
-We could reasonably use this definition to help us list its properties and *describe* it.
-This would appear as an object that represents:
+This term can be observable as an "object" and using this definition, we could list its properties and *describe* it as:

 1. The allocation of resources.
 2. Why and how they are obtained, catalogued, stored, and assigned.